-The scope of services vary across jurisdictions and years in terms of the programs that are provided under the NDA and how they are classified.
+The scope of services has also varied across jurisdictions and years in terms of the programs that were provided under the NDA and how they were classified.
 For example:

-- In most jurisdictions, specific mental health services are provided under health, rather than disability, portfolios.
-However, in Victoria and Queensland, specialist psychiatric disability services are included under the NDA. - Early intervention services for children with disability fall within the disability support system in some states but are administered under the education portfolio in others. - From 2012-13, the Northern Territory DS NMDS data includes people using Basic Community Care services.
-Other jurisdictional data do not. - Residential rehabilitation services within Victoria's psychiatric disability rehabilitation and support sector (PDRSS) are classified by Victoria as nonresidential accommodation support services in the DS NMDS, rather than as residential accommodation support services. - Both the NDIA and the Western Australian Government operated NDIS trials in Western Australia from 1 July 2014 to 30 June 2017.
+- In most jurisdictions, specific mental health services were provided under health, rather than disability, portfolios.
+However, in Victoria and Queensland, specialist psychiatric disability services were included under the NDA. - Early intervention services for children with disability fell within the disability support system in some states but are administered under the education portfolio in others. - From 2012-13, the Northern Territory DS NMDS data included people using Basic Community Care services.
+Other jurisdictional data did not. - Residential rehabilitation services within Victoria's psychiatric disability rehabilitation and support sector (PDRSS) were classified by Victoria as non-residential accommodation support services in the DS NMDS, rather than as residential accommodation support services. - Both the NDIA and the Western Australian Government operated NDIS trials in Western Australia from 1 July 2014 to 30 June 2017.
 DS NMDS data includes the Western Australian Government-operated NDIS trial sites for those years as these were considered to be services provided under the NDA; whereas service users who moved to the NDIA-operated trial sites were considered to have transitioned to the NDIS from the date at which they had an approved NDIS plan.

 On 1 July 2017, the dual NDIS trial ceased and the Western Australian Government began administering the NDIS in Western Australia.
 For this reason, as at 30 June 2017, service users of the Western Australian Government-operated trial sites were considered to have transitioned to the NDIS.
-These service users are flagged in 2016-17 DS NMDS data as having transitioned to the NDIS and are excluded from the 2017-18 data.
+These service users are flagged in 2016-17 DS NMDS data as having transitioned to the NDIS and are excluded from the 2017-18 data and 2018-19 data.

-While there have been some changes in the collection over the years, some meaningful comparisons can be made over time, particularly from 2007-08 onwards.
-Some major changes to the collection over time include:
+While there were some changes in the collection over the years, some meaningful comparisons can be made over time, particularly from 2007-08 to 2018-19 (the last year of the collection).
+Some major changes to the collection over that time include: